ALASKA 7 DAYS + Extensions

 Located forty-five (45) miles south of Juneau, this fjord offers everything: massive glaciers, towering granite cliffs, waterfalls, and abundant wildlife.

-The Fjord is a 30-mile-long narrow inlet that winds past snow-capped peaks and floating ice ending at the breathtaking Twin Sawyer Glaciers.
+The Fjord is a 30-mile-long narrow inlet that winds past snow-capped peaks and floating ice, ending at the breathtaking Twin Sawyer Glaciers. <video>

 Booking a Tour: You have to take a full-day boat excursion.
 Adventure Bound Alaska and Allen Marine Tours operate well-reviewed trips from May through September.